inancgumus/learngo/16-slices/exercises/README.md

 Commonly used and more advanced operations are available to slices.
 Now, it's time to test yourself and fix some common problems.

+★ WARNING ★
+Please update your local copy of the prettyslice package for some examples to work.
+[Please find the intructions how to do so here](../README.md).

 1. **[Practice Advanced Slice Operations](https://github.com/inancgumus/learngo/tree/master/16-slices/exercises/22-adv-ops-practice)**

     Let's warm you up for the advanced slice operations, and reinforce your neurons.